Science policy careers

 Fellowships open to PhD students are schemes that enable PhD students to spend (usually) three months working at POST.
 Most fellows will research, write and publish a POSTnote during their time with us, but some fellows have instead been placed with a Parliamentary Select Committee or Library.
 Further information about the fellowship schemes is posted here and on the sponsoring organizations’ websites.

 Fellowships open to postdoctoral researchers are open to academics working in different subject areas and at all career levels.
-Academics can apply to work on a project proposed by a department in Parliament or, submit a project of their choosing.
+Academics can apply to work on a project proposed by a department in Parliament, or submit a project of their choosing.
 Fellowships can be between one to twelve months in duration.

 Research Council Policy Internships Scheme

 The Research Council Policy Internships Scheme provides the opportunity for Research Council-funded PhD students to work for three months in one of a selected group of highly influential policy organizations.
+The scheme selects on average 125 interns from 25 host partners.
+The internship provides an opportunity to be trained on a policy topic and write a briefing paper, participate in a policy inquiry, and, or organise a policy event.

 The Royal Society Pairing Scheme